ais1209/GettingCleaningDataProject/README.md

 * Not have underscores, dots or whitespaces

 ### Code
-Script run_analysis.R performs the operations described in steps 1--6 above.
+Script *run_analysis.R* performs the operations described in steps 1--6 above.
 Note that the "-" in the variable names was left in for readability with spreadsheet software, but read.table replaces them by "."
-To view the file with LibreOffice, OpenOffice or Excel, open the file with the Separated by: Space option (or its Excel equivalent).
-To view the file with R use read.table with header = TRUE option; to replace "." in the variable names use  dataset_name <- gsub("\\.","",names(dataset_name)).
+To view the file with LibreOffice, OpenOffice or Excel, open the file with the *Separated by: Space* option (or its Excel equivalent).
+To view the file with R use 'read.table' with header = TRUE option; to replace "." in the variable names use  ''' dataset_name <- gsub("\\.","",names(dataset_name))'''